Investigating Generalization Behaviours of Generative Flow Networks

-To recap, we train models on both the coupled and permuted or random data.
-We consider 5 overall experiments (see Table~\ref{tab:memorize}), regressing to: $R(s)$ using paired data, $R(s)$ using shuffled data, $P_F(s'|s)$ using paired data, $P_F(s'|s)$ using shuffled data, and $P_F(s'|s)$ using random logits $P_F^\mathrm{random}$ sampled (once before training) uniformly at random from a magnitude-preserving range.
-Table~\ref{tab:memorize} summarizes the high level setup of each experiment and the corresponding data/flow structure of the problem.
+To recap, we regress to: $R(s)$ using paired data, $R(s)$ using shuffled data, $P_F(s'|s)$ using paired data, $P_F(s'|s)$ using shuffled data, and $P_F(s'|s)$ using random logits $P_F^\mathrm{random}$ from a magnitude-preserving range.
+This is summarized in Table~\ref{tab:memorize}.

-Through this setup, we can assess the \emph{memorization gap} that occurs when training models on the respective settings and tasks.
-In particular, removing the structure of the data but maintaining flow structure in the learning problem allows us to assess the contribution that learning \emph{true} flows has on generalization (i.e. \emph{not memorization}) when training GFlowNets.
-Following from \textbf{Hypothesis}~\ref{hyp:h2}, if state flows have interesting structure and learning structured flows reduces the degree of memorization, perhaps this structure inherently acts as a mechanism for generalization in GFlowNets.
+Through this setup, we can assess the \emph{memorization gap} that occurs when training models.
+Destructuring the reward but maintaining flow structure in the learning problem allows us to assess the contribution that learning \emph{true} flows has on generalization (i.e. \emph{not memorization}) when training GFlowNets.
+Following from \textbf{Hypothesis}~\ref{hyp:h2}, if learning structured flows reduces the degree of memorization, perhaps flow prediction inherently acts as a mechanism for generalization in GFlowNets.